kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

         <em>**NOTE-**</em>

-        <em>In the event of two-way communications failure, pilots are required to comply with 14 CFR Section 91.185.</em>
+        <em>In the event of two-way communications failure, pilots are required to comply with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.185   IFR operations: Two-way radio communications failure.|14 CFR Section 91.185]].</em>

         </div>

 **Amended Clearances ^4-4-4**

-1. Amendments t[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.185   IFR operations: Two-way radio communications failure.|14 CFR Section 91.185]]ce will be issued at any time an air traffic controller deems such action necessary to avoid possible confliction between aircraft.
+1. Amendments to the initial clearance will be issued at any time an air traffic controller deems such action necessary to avoid possible confliction between aircraft.
 Clearances will require that a flight “hold” or change altitude prior to reaching the point where standard separation from other IFR traffic would no longer exist.
     <div>

     <em>**NOTE-**</em>